ecitsolutions/Autotask/README.md

 - Support for API version 1.6.
 Parameter ApiTrackingID added to Connect-AutotaskWebAPI.
 - New function Get-AtwsInvoiceInfo.
 Downloads detailed invoice information based on Autotask InvoiceId.

+Note: Connecting to API version 1.6 requires a personal API tracking ID code.
+You can create one on the security tab on the automation user resource that you use to connect to the API. **Warning**: Be aware that from the moment you create an API tracking ID on an automation user, the tracking code is *required*, regardless with API version you try to connect to.

 ## Version 0.2.2.3

 - BUGFIX: Timezone setup in GET functions didn't persist an important value.
 Fixed.